settinghead/script-writer/LONG_TERM_CONTEXT_CACHING_PLAN.md

 The script-writer project uses Qwen models (via LLM config), but prompts aren't optimized for Qwen's Context Cache, leading to inefficient repeated computations (e.g., shared jsondocs aren't cached as prefixes).
 Additionally, for multi-batch tasks like episode synopsis generation (e.g., 1-6 then 7-12), we lack a way to reconstruct and append to prior LLM conversation history, forcing full re-contextualization each time.
 This causes failures in agent tool execution due to bloated contexts and misses caching opportunities (cached tokens cost 40% of input tokens, per [Context Cache](https://help.aliyun.com/zh/model-studio/context-cache)).

 **Explicit Goal**: Ensure all episode synopsis generations leverage Qwen's Context Cache by restoring the exact conversation history from the DB, appending a new user message with instructions for the next group (e.g., episode range and title), and sending the updated history to the agent LLM.
-The LLM will then call the `generate_episode_synopsis` tool with the new parameters, enabling efficient continuations while reusing cached prefixes for shared context (e.g., upstream jsondocs).
+The LLM will then call the `generate_单集大纲` tool with the new parameters, enabling efficient continuations while reusing cached prefixes for shared context (e.g., upstream jsondocs).

 This long-term plan introduces:
 - Prompt restructuring for cache-friendly prefixes.